kevinjohnkiely/luna-pottery/README.md

 + [[#17](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/17)] Order Confirmation Email: The Customer can view a confirmation email, further confirming the order details are correct and completed
 + [[#26](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/26)] View Profile: The Customer can access their own unique user profile page by navigating to relevant link on navbar.
 Delivery details can be modified, or previous order details can be viewed here.

+### User Stories for Future Version
+There are a number of unrealised user stories that due to time constraints could not be completed for this application, but would be ideal improvements for future more expansive versions of the project:
++ [[#27](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/27)] Edit A Product Rating: The Customer could alter their previously chosen rating on a product.
++ [[#28](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/28)] Edit Product Review: The Customer could edit their review of a product
++ [[#29](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/29)] Delete Product Review: The Customer can delete the review of a product.

 ## Wireframes
-The following images show wireframes of the 2 primary designs of the application.
+The following images show wireframes of the 3 primary designs of the application.
 These wireframes were created using Balsamiq Wireframes.

 ### Wireframe of Home Page of Application
 This wireframe details the homepage of the site, showing the layout of a welcoming slideshow image of some pottery products, some welcome information text, and a couple of call-to-action panels allowing the customer to either view the products or book a pottery class.